[FIX] Your PC ran into a problem and needs to restart

-How To Fix "Your PC ran into a problem and needs to restart" Blue Screen Error
+How to Fix "Your PC ran into a problem and needs to restart" Blue Screen Error in Windows 10

-In order to fix the "Your PC ran into a problem and needs to restart.
-We're just collecting some error info, and then we'll restart for you." error you might need to check system files, update drivers and Windows, run a Startup Repair and to apply some other methods.
-In this guide you will find several solutions that could possibly fix general problems related to the blue screen errors, since it is not clear why exactly this error occurs in the first place.
-Read the guide below and try out our described solutions one by one, see if any of them can solve this problem for you.
+To fix the "Your PC ran into a problem and needs to restart.
+We're just collecting some error info, and then we'll restart for you" error, you might need to check system files, update drivers and Windows, run a Startup Repair and to apply some other methods.

 Table of Contents: